 In the the third season of Stranger Things, Billy works as a lifeguard and flirts with older women at the fictional Hawkins Community Pool.
 It turns out that the filming location is a community pool in real life too, known as South Bend Pool.
 It’s sited only a half mile from Screen Gems Studios, where many of the interior scenes of Stranger Things were filmed on soundstages.
-The pool is open from Tuesday through Saturday and is $5 for everyone ages six and up, though the fee has been waived in recent years because of COVID.
+The pool is open from Tuesday through Saturday and is $5 for everyone ages six and up.

 DeKalb County, Georgia

 Spanning more than 3,200 acres, Stone Mountain Park is Georgia’s most-visited and -popular attraction.
 Located 15 miles east of Atlanta, it’s open year-round and offers activities like ropes courses, cable car rides to the top of the mountain, and even theme park–like thrills, including a nightly laser and fireworks show.

 Many of the outdoor wooded scenes featured in Stranger Things were shot at Stone Mountain Park.
 The railroad tracks that run through the park are shown in the first season, as the gang walks with Eleven in the woods.
 And, in the second season, Dustin and Steve bond over girl advice in the forest as they hunt for demodogs.